Dateline: Nogales, Mexico

 If you have been reading our posts about this tiny Balkan country, you are probably aware I found it dead charming that I made it my summer residence and European base where I own a home now.

-Other countries in the region that one might look at are Ukraine and Moldova.
-These Eastern European countries have struggled with their share of development or financial challenges, but are potential frontier markets that appeal to many nomads.
-We recently wrote on the topic of banking in Ukraine and Moldova has certain interesting characteristics such as high yields for property rentals.
+Other countries in the region that one might normally look at are Ukraine and Moldova.
+These Eastern European countries have struggled with their share of development or financial challenges, but Moldova is a potential frontier market that appeals to many nomads.
+We recently wrote on the topic of offshore banking, particularly banking in Ukraine and Moldova has certain interesting characteristics such as high yields for property rentals.
 Go to Asia and you’ll find any number of places that don’t play ball with the US government.

 Meanwhile, Vietnam, Cambodia, and rapidly-growing Mongolia are also countries without extradition.
 I’d even argue that you could improve your business success by living in any of those countries — whether you were hiding out or not.